N0rz3/SpyScraper/README.md

 **this tool was designed for educational purposes only and is not intended for any mischievous use, I am not responsible for its use.**

+- Be sure to follow the laws of website terms of use and use SpyScraper correctly and responsibly

 ### **📜 License**